theXiaoWang/dos2-forging-system/Story/RawFiles/Docs/inheritance_system.md

 ### Step 2: Set the expected baseline (E)
 Now work out your starting point for the pool.
-You begin at **about half the pool**, rounded up (this is the “expected baseline”, E).
+You begin at **about one-third of the pool**, rounded down (this is the “expected baseline”, E).
+This makes **non-shared** stats noticeably harder to keep, while **shared** stats remain stable.

 Examples:
 - Pool size 1 → baseline is 0 (then you 50/50 roll to keep it or lose it)
+- Pool size 3 → expect to keep 1
+- Pool size 4 → expect to keep 1
-- Pool size 4 → expect to keep 2
+- Pool size 7 → expect to keep 2
-- Pool size 7 → expect to keep 4
+- Pool size 12 → expect to keep 4

 ### Step 3: Choose the tier (sets luck odds)
 The tier depends only on **pool size**: